Vacation rentals in Batu Pahat

 The historic buildings of the Old Street Commercial Centre have been transformed into boutique shops and restaurants serving a broad diversity of cuisines.
 When you’re wandering around Batu Pahat, you’ll come across many murals depicting everyday Malaysian life and messages about the environment.
 If you get lost, look out for the purple and gold clock tower that sits in the main town square — and you’ll quickly get your bearings.

-When is the best time to stay in a vacation rental in Batu Pahat?
+The best time to stay in a vacation rental in Batu Pahat

 Due to its tropical location, Batu Pahat remains hot and humid all year round, with very little fluctuations in temperature and humidity levels between the seasons.
 Rain is possible throughout the year, but you’ll see the least rain from December to March.
 That being said, it’s a good idea to pack a waterproof layer.
 Even in the rainiest months — April and September through November — you’ll likely enjoy a few hours of sunshine each day, so don’t let the idea of the rainy season deter you.